IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.DistributedCaching/README.md

 The `IDistributedCacheWithUnitOfWork` interface is registered as a singleton to allow it to be used by other singletons, but uses [`AsyncLocal<T>`](https://learn.microsoft.com/dotnet/api/system.threading.asynclocal-1) to allow isolation when used by different services and scopes.

 `IDistributedCacheWithUnitOfWork` does not enable unit of work unless its `EnableUnitOfWork()` is used. `EnableUnitOfWork()` returns an `IDisposable` which must be used to release `AsyncLocal<T>` values.

+## The `DistributedCacheExtensions` class

+These extension methods add convenient methods for JSON serializing into and out of DistributedCache.